PrimaSentana/halfbaked/README.md

 ## Notes

-- This is a personal, for-fun project — not trying to be a full publication or social platform.
+- This is a personal, for-fun project
 - No database, no comments, no accounts.
 Just markdown in, static site out.